Starting a new business? Get 40% off our accountancy services for 3 months! 😎

 Once your winnings hit your account, you’re free to go out and blow the lot on whatever you like without giving tax a second thought.

-That said, if you make the sensible choice of putting the money (or at least some of it) into a savings account, you may need to pay Income Tax on the interest you earn – not the full amount, just the interest, and only above the Personal Savings Allowance.
+That said, if you make the sensible choice of putting the money (or at least some of it) into a savings account, you may need to pay Income Tax on the interest you earn – not the full amount, just the interest.

 If you invest the money anywhere, you’ll also need to pay tax on whatever you earn via that investment.
-For example, if you buy a property with your winnings and let it out to tenants, you’ll need to pay Income Tax on what you earn from rent.
+For example, if you buy a property with your winnings and let it out to tenants, you’ll need to pay tax on the profits you make from renting it out.

-Remember, you only pay Income Tax on the total amount of your earnings over the Personal Allowance threshold, which currently stands at £12,570.
+Remember, you only pay Income Tax on the total amount of your earnings above the tax-free Personal Allowance threshold, which currently stands at £12,570.

 Once your lottery winnings are officially in your name, they become part of your estate along with any other finances and assets you own.
 This means that anyone who inherits your winnings will be liable to pay Inheritance Tax.
 A spouse or civil partner won’t need to pay any Inheritance Tax, but other family members, children and friends will.